yoichinak/windows-uwp.ja-jp/windows-apps-src/design/usability/index.md

             <div class="cardPadding">
                 <div class="card">
                     <div class="cardText">
 <p><b><a href="../accessibility/accessible-text-requirements.md">Accessible text requirements</a></b><br/>This topic describes best practices for accessibility of text in an app, by assuring that colors and backgrounds satisfy the necessary contrast ratio.
-This topic also discusses the Microsoft UI Automation roles that text elements in a UWP app can have, and best practices for text in graphics.</p>
+This topic also discusses the Microsoft UI Automation roles that text elements in a Windows app can have, and best practices for text in graphics.</p>
                     </div>
                 </div>
             </div>